 Disqualification of directors for filing breaches

-A director who is convicted of three or more filing related offences under the Companies Act within a period of five years will be disqualified as a director, under S155 of the Companies Act.
+A director who is convicted of three or more filing related offences under the Companies Act within a period of five years will be disqualified as a director, under section 155 of the Companies Act.
 Once disqualified, an individual will not be allowed to be a company director or take part in the management of any local or foreign company for five years, effective from the date of the conviction.
 A disqualified director cannot take on any new appointment as a director, or be in any way directly or indirectly concerned or take part in the management of a company.
 ACRA will also disqualify a director with at least three companies struck off by ACRA within a period of five years.

 Striking off companies that failed to file ARs